DevyAppV/Perseverance_Calculator/README.md

 <strong>About:</strong><br/>
 This is one of my first app before I attended University and learned C# from there.
 It doesn't use any known design pattern (or one that I know of).
-It uses Models, Views, and Logic.
+It is built with WinUI 3 and it uses Models, Views, and Logic.
 There is no controller or viewmodel, they are just logic.
 The "Pages" folder should be within the "View" folder.